According to functional medicine, the gut is at the center of autoimmune disease — and a growing body of scientific research backs this up.

 - Use a thyroid shield/guard.
 A lot of dental assistants may only give you a chest guard, but don’t let them pressure you into doing the X-rays without properly protecting your thyroid gland.
 You can also purchase your own thyroid guard to bring to appointments with you.

 Trigger #7: Fluoride

-Recommended Treatment Plan:
+Recommended Treatment Plan

 Some people have reported improvement in thyroid symptoms and thyroid function tests following removing fluoride from their lifestyle.

-You can only remove fluoride from water by distilling it, using reverse osmosis filtration systems, or activated alumina defluoridation filters.
+You can only remove fluoride from water by distilling it, using reverse osmosis filtration systems, or using activated alumina defluoridation filters.
 Most other filters do not remove fluoride.

 One of the most convenient and cost-effective reverse osmosis water filters out there is AquaTru’s countertop filter.
 I have one in my bathroom that I use on a daily basis!
-It’s super easy to setup (no plumber required!), and I feel better knowing that I’m brushing my teeth and washing my hands with purified water.
+It’s super easy to set up (no plumber required!), and I feel better knowing that I’m brushing my teeth and washing my hands with purified water.
 This is also a great option for apartments or other places where you can’t adjust the plumbing.
 Plus, the wonderful people at AquaTru have been so generous to offer my readers a discount!